saucelabs/elemental-next/frontend/docs/45-how-to-test-checkboxes/csharp.md

 ---
-title: '45: How To Test Checkboxes'
+title: "45: How To Test Checkboxes"
-id: '45-checkboxes-csharp'
+id: "45-checkboxes-csharp"
-contentUrl: "docs/updated-tips/how-to-test-checkboxes/45-checkboxes-csharp"
+contentUrl: "docs/how-to-test-checkboxes/45-checkboxes-csharp"
 sidebar_label: Csharp
 text: "Checkboxes are an often used element in web applications.
 This guide will show you how to work with them in your Selenium tests."
 number: 45
 publish_date: 2015-10-13
 last_update:
   date: 2023-03-30
 tags:
-  - 'checkboxes'
+  - "checkboxes"
-  - 'attribute'
+  - "attribute"
-  - 'selected'
+  - "selected"
 level: 1
 category:
   - fundamentals